-During these dubious and unprecedented days many of us will be spending isolated, I often find that the antidote for my anxiety comes in the form of an engrossing and powerful novel.
-As these next few weeks will undoubtedly be unsettling, here is a compilation of novels which will offer a mental escape from these harrowing and fraught times.
+During these dubious days many of us will be spending indoors, I often find that the antidote for my anxiety comes in the form of an engrossing and powerful novel.
+Here is a compilation of novels which will offer a mental escape from these fraught and isolating times.

 If you can, order your books from independent bookshops, which have been put under immense strain due to Covid-19.
 Many now offer free delivery services across the UK, so help support these small businesses and order online or via the phone!

 A beautiful and igniting read, My Brilliant Friend was my companion during my first few days of self-isolating.
 As the title indicates, this is a novel centred around the friendship of Elena and Lila, trying to navigate school, sex and their limited opportunities in 1950s Naples.
 Ferrante constructs a heartfelt bildungsroman, beautifully capturing the essence of their poor yet spirited neighbourhood.
 She writes ferociously about the complexity of female friendships, unveiling their intensity, tenderness and depth, with chilling undercurrents of violence running beneath its pages.
 This is the perfect novel to immerse yourself in during these solitary weeks, especially as the relationships in our lives become ever more important.